Fossorial giant rat: Taxonomy

 Gyldenstolpia fronto is one of two species in the genus Gyldenstolpia.
 The other, smaller, species in the genus is G. planaltensis.
 In 2009, Gyldenstolpia fronto chacoensis and G. fronto fronto were acknowledge by Pardinãs, D'Elía, and Teta as two subspecies of G. fronto.

-It was previously considered part of the genus Kunsia but is now recognized in the genus Gyldenstolpia, a subset of Sigmodontine rodents known only from a few fossils and recent specimens found in central South America.
-Gyldenstolpia fronto (G. fronto) and Gyldenstolpia planaltensis (G. planaltensis) are the only species comprising the genus Gyldenstolpia.
-They are relatively large in relation to other sigmodontines.
-Gyldenstolpia fronto is the larger of the two and displays a semi-fossorial body plan.
+It was previously considered part of the genus Kunsia but is now recognized in the genus Gyldenstolpia, a subset of sigmodontine rodents known only from a few fossils and recent specimens found in central South America.
+The two species of Gyldenstolpia are relatively large in relation to other sigmodontines; G. fronto is the larger of the two and displays a semi-fossorial body plan.

 Morphology

 Members of genus Gyldenstolpia are morphologically similar to Scapteromys and Kunsia.
 Defining characteristics of G. fronto include a robust skull with a restricted interorbital region; rounded, somewhat hidden ears; thick bristle-like dorsal hair, small eyes, and a short tail relative to overall body length.